Herat (1793–1863): Campaigns in the Chahar Wilayat (1844–1850)

 In the summer of 1847, Hukumat Khan requested assistance against Sher Mohammad Khan, becoming the pretext for war Yar Mohammad needed.
 Yar Mohammad marched against Maimana with 20,000 troops (half of those being composed of Aimaq and Turkmen tribesmen eager for loot).
 When the army reached Chichaktu (on the frontier between Herat and Maimana), it quickly fell and the town was sacked.
 When Hukumat Khan heard of this, he quickly rushed to tender his submission and provided the army with supplies, preventing the Heratis from sacking other regions of Maimana.
 Yar Mohammad punished the looters by amputating their noses and ears even though it was quite obvious he had approved of the sacking.

 They soon marched on Sher Mohammad Khan's stronghold of Khairabad and the fortress was torn apart.
 Sher Mohammad initially fled and eventually reconciled with his brother.
 Ghazanfar Khan of Andkhui also requested Yar Mohammad Khan's aid in overthrowing Sufi Khan.
 Sufi Khan was put to death and Andkhui was subjected to a brutal sacking.
 Yar Mohammad intended to continue his advance to Aqcha and Balkh even though it was in the winter.
 He swiftly occupied Aqcha but failed to take Sheberghan and was forced to retreat to Maimana.
 The population refused to open their gates, so Hukumat Khan guided the army through a route going around the capital.
 The march back to Bala Morghab was devastating and many Herati soldiers died due to the cold or hunger.
 Yar Mohammad Khan returned to Herat in late February or early March 1848, and attempted to recover from the defeat.

 In November 1849, Yar Mohammad demanded Hukumat Khan to pay tribute to Herat.
 When this offer was refused, Maimana was besieged with a force of 6,000 men and the city was surrounded for 11 months.
 However, Maimana continued to hold out and it was detrimental to Herat's future as an independent state.
 In 1849 and 1850, the Barakzais had already incorporated significant parts of Afghan Turkestan into their kingdom, and if all of the region was to fall then Herat could be simultaneously attacked from Maimana and Qandahar.
-The siege of Maimana also helped the Barakzais because it made sure that Maimana's powerful army wouldn't come to the aid of the petty states of the region.
+The siege of Maimana also helped the Barakzais because it made sure that Maimana's powerful army would not come to the aid of the petty states of the region.
 Eventually, in September 1850, the siege of Maimana was lifted and Yar Mohammad Khan returned in defeat to Herat.

-Intervention in the Affairs of Khorasan and the Revolt of Hasan Khan Salar (1844-1850)
+Intervention in the affairs of Khorasan and the revolt of Hasan Khan Salar (1844–1850)

 In the late summer of 1846 Asif al-Daula planned to invade Herat and depose Yar Mohammad Khan with the support of Mohammad Yusuf bin Malik Qasim Mirza and Shah Pasand Khan of Lash and Joveyn.